zscaler/terraform-azurerm-cloud-connector-modules/examples/base_cc_lb/README.md

 # Zscaler "Base_cc_lb" deployment type

 This deployment type is intended for greenfield/pov/lab purposes.
 It will deploy a fully functioning sandbox environment in a new Resource Group/VNet with test workload VMs.
 Full set of resources provisioned listed below, but this will effectively create all network infrastructure dependencies for an Azure environment.
-Everything from "Base" deployment type (Creates 1 new Resource Group; 1 VNet with 1 public subnet and 1 private/workload subnet; 1 Centos server workload in the private subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access).<br>
+Everything from "Base" deployment type (Creates 1 new Resource Group; 1 VNet with 1 public subnet and 1 private/workload subnet; 1 test workload in the private subnet; 1 Bastion Host in the public subnet assigned a Public IP; and generates local key pair .pem file for ssh access).<br>

 Additionally: Creates 2 Cloud Connector private subnets associated to a 2 NAT Gateways; 2 Cloud Connector VMs; Standard Azure Load Balancer; and workload private subnet UDR routing to the Load Balancer Frontend IP.